scriptum/Cheetah-Texture-Packer/README.md

 * Yoffset - distance on the y-axis, on which image must be shifted
 * Orig W - original width of image
 * Orig H - original height of image
-* Rotation - if r - image rotated
+* Rotation - if "r" - image rotated

 ![Help image](https://github.com/scriptum/UBFG/raw/master/readme.png)